nf-core/eager/docs/usage.md

 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-You can find the keys to specify the genomes in the [iGenomes config file](../conf/igenomes.config).
-Common genomes that are supported are:
+You can find the keys to specify the genomes in the iGenomes config file under `conf/` on the nf-core/eager [GitHub repository](https://github.com/nf-core/eager).
+Common genomes that are supported
+are:

 - Human
   - `--genome GRCh37`